 The classic old blocks (link to Amazon) are maybe convenient to have.
 You can freely move them to your work station or any place you would like to work.

 There are, however, some disadvantages when it comes to blocks and docks.

 They can be a little rough on the cutting edges, sliding them in means that they will get in contact with wood.
 Eventually, over time, this will dull your knives, and as I have mentioned previously, avoiding damage is the main thing you should do when it comes to taking care of your blades.

 Even though they have a handsome presentation, they do have some drawbacks when it comes to cleaning.
 Getting into a slot hole is hard, and if you use a dishwasher and the block is made out of wood, you will end up ruining the block completely.

 It is not the same case with a pre-sized block; those are a better option and keep the edge of your blade sharp.
 The way you pull out your knife also has an impact.
 Try to press the spine gently against the wood so you can avoid the cutting edge making contact with the wood.

 Stylish and distinct, the Boker (link to Amazon) is a block with magnets the perfect solution for holding and storing your knives.
 It is the combination of a magnetic strip and a block.
 Your blades will not have any contact, you can pick the knives quickly up, and you get to keep the mobility of a regular block still.
 To me, this is the ideal solution as I like to move around when working.

-15. Never use them when they’re dull.
+15. Never use your knives when they’re dull.

 This is not something that would help with the lifespan of your knife but, it is also very dangerous to cut with a dull blade because the amount of pressure you will need to use is higher, and therefore this will translate to more slipping, and that will lead for you to cut yourself.